Zymplectic/Zymplectic-Project/README.md

 ### Zymplectic :: Cutting edge numerical integration done easy, fast, accurate and beautiful
-- Zymplectic is an accurate and fast numerical integration platform intended for scientific and educational purposes
+- Zymplectic is an accurate and fast numerical integration platform specialized for Hamiltonian physics and intended for scientific and educational purposes
+- Zymplectic is NOT a sandbox physics tool and is NOT intended for parallel computing tasks

 ### Core features:
-- Built-in explict symplectic integration algorithms for separable and nonseparable Hamiltonian systems
+- Built-in explict symplectic integration algorithms for (non)separable and (non)autonomous Hamiltonian systems
 - Largest public collection of symplectic integration coefficients (source file integrators.zym)
 - Comprehensive library of Hamiltonian dynamical systems (about 100 examples written in c-style c++ code)
 - Non-intrusive, fully offline, requires no installation and does not modify files outside its directory